Zverik/ri_news_reader/README.md

   multiple different states, some of which are reset on configuration change (e.g. rotating the device).
 People use view models, but their handling feels esotheric.
 Need to research this more.
-* Tied to state, coroutines in Kotlin are way more obscure than async-await in Flutter.
+* Tied to state: coroutines in Kotlin are way more obscure than async-await in Flutter.
 We're launching stuff in what feels like separate threads with `scope.launch {}`, but losing control of data with this separation.
   Like, inside a coroutine we can't be sure which calls await and which don't.
+* There is absolutely no way of making cards in `LazyGrid` the same size, except fixing their size in dp's.

 ## Reference